philipbelesky/groundhog/CONTRIBUTING.md

 #### Reporting Bugs

-Bugs are reported using Github Issues.
+Bugs are (preferably) reported as [Github Issues](https://github.com/philipbelesky/groundhog/issues).
 Before creating bug reports, please check the existing list as you might find out that you don't need to create one.

 When creating a bug report, please include as many details as possible.
 This should probably include links to a model and definition that display the bug encountered.